codsen/codsen/packages/chlu-cli/readme.md

 ## What it does

 `chlu` stands for CHangeLog Update.
-Your changelogs should follow the rules given by http://keepachangelog.com.
-However, errors happen and `chlu` automatically and silently fixes known common errors in changelogs.
-Let me go through the most common mistakes (from my experience):
+To start, your changelogs should follow the rules given by http://keepachangelog.com.
+In practice, often two things happen:

+1. I copy a changelog from one library to another to use as a template and forget to amend everything that needed to be amended.
+CHLU would fix that.
+2. I am too lazy and deliberately leave some work for CHLU, for example, linking titles with magic GitHub diff URL's.
+I know CHLU will fix those.

+**Here are all the fixes that CHLU can apply:**

 ### 1. Missing diff URLs in the footer for newly-added titles